Mahul22/AI-Fraud-Detection/README.md

 This project is designed to simulate a production-grade fintech fraud analytics platform with:

-real-time fraud prediction
+1. Real-time fraud prediction

-interactive dashboard visualization
+2. Interactive dashboard visualization

-REST API deployment
+3. REST API deployment

-ML model serving
+4. ML model serving

-explainable and scalable architecture
+5. Explainable and scalable architecture